dkvz/majorsetbe/README.md

 - [x] Add sidebar in the footer
 - [x] Header height somehow changes on every page -> I need some sort of flex 1 equivalent on the main area
 - [ ] Need to completely style the event list and calendar pages (monthly and daily view) - Calendar had a hover style that has a bottom border
+- [ ] Ceate a "breaking news" section that only show the latest blog post with a specific custom field - Or look it there's already something like "show on home page"
+- [ ] The menu has links on top now?
 - [ ] In event cards, the descriptions does not show carriage returns - But that may be due to it being an excerpt?
 - [x] Style the blue info message "This event is passed"
 - [ ] I need a different style for .tribe-events-schedule when there are no thumbnails for the event and screen is large